-Find out how to prevent accidents and breakdowns, and avoid invalidating your car insurance this winter
+Find out how to prevent accidents and breakdowns, and avoid invalidating your car insurance when the weather turns cold

-Follow our top 5 dos and don’ts for winter motoring to make sure you stay safe on the roads, and avoid breaking down or invalidating your car insurance.
+Follow our top 5 dos and don’ts for motoring in cold weather to make sure you stay safe on the roads, and avoid breaking down or invalidating your car insurance.

 Don’t leave your car unattended